English English Spanish Spanish

 Holiday Food Preparation, Cooking & Storage Safety

-Avoid making your family and guests sick during this holiday season
+Avoid making your family and guests sick during this holiday season, learn about food prep

 For more information on food safety during the holidays, please visit the CDC’s Food Safety Tips for the Holidays website.